fuhton/simple-upload-widget/README.md

 #Simple Upload Widget

 Widget that allows for files to be uploaded.
-Returns the uploaded media as an image
+Returns the uploaded media as an image path

 ##Usage